act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-labels.md

 #### Failed example 7

-The `label` in itself does not describe the purpose of the form field, and while the context can be relied upon to differentiate form fields from each other, it is not sufficient to let rely on the context for describing the entire purpose of the form field.
+The `label` in itself does not describe the purpose of the form field, and while the context can be relied upon to differentiate form fields from each other, it is not sufficient to rely on the context for describing the entire purpose of the form field.

 ```html
 <h2>Name</h2>